AshokBhat/notes/README.md

 # Notes
-Captures the publically available information in simple, easily digestable, high level overview
+Captures the publically available information in a simple, easily digestable, high-level overview format.